evedour/evedour/README.md

 🤖 Equipped with academic expertise in machine learning and hyper-parameter optimization, and driven by a passion for AI-powered solutions.
 (You can read my thesis [here!](https://nemertes.library.upatras.gr/items/23e16095-3328-4232-ba0b-a802bb3f4ac6))

-- 💻 I'm currently working on IoT Services and Microservices
+- 💻 I'm currently working on BPMN Services and Microservices
 - 🌱 I'm currently developing a RAG application in my free time
 - 📖 I'm currently learning how to utilize the power of machine learning to enrich microservices and web apps
 - 👩🏻‍💻 My full-time job is full-stack engineering